 - Safari Self-Cleaning Slicker Brush

 - Pat Your Pet Five Finger Grooming Glove

-- Four Paws Magic Coat Mat Remover for Cats
+- Four Paws Magic Coat Mat Remover

 - Safari Bristle Cat Brush